SuffolkLITLab/EfileProxyServer/.github/ISSUE_TEMPLATE/bug_report.md

 **Version Information (should be in `your.docassemble.server/updatepackage`:**
  - Docassemble Version:
  - EFSPIntegration Version:
- - what server URL you were sending to (i.e. `efile.suffolklitlab.org:9000`)
+ - what server URL you were sending to (i.e. `efile.suffolklitlab.org` or `efile-test.suffolklitlab.org`)

 **Additional context**
 Add any other context about the problem here.